hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 #### Height

-The height of the ListContainer is automatically determined based on the contents.
+The height of the ListContainer is automatically determined based on the contents, but the height can also be set manually.
+We recommend setting the height manually if you know the list will grow rather lengthy.

 <Doc::ListContainer class="hds-dropdown-list">
   <Hds::Dropdown::ListItem::Title @text="Integrate with Terraform Cloud" />